 The adjust straps should form a tight v under a child's earlobes.
 The strap should securely fit underneath a child's chin (snug but not too tight).
 They should still comfortably be able to open their mouth with it secured.

 Foam pads and / or a dial at the back can also adjust to the size of your child's head.
 They may need adjusting to fit and as they grow.

 3.)
-Ventilation and sweat lining - many helmets have holes for ventilation, so a child's head won't get too hot and sweaty which will ultimately lead them to want to take it off.
+Ventilation and sweat lining - many helmets have holes for ventilation.
+This is to ensure a child's head won't get too hot and sweaty which may lead them to want to take it off.
 Sweat saver lining may be fitted into the helmet to absorb any sweat.
-Some sweat saver lining are treated with anti bacterial properties.
+Some sweat saver linings are treated with anti bacterial properties.
 Others are removable and can be fully washed.

 4.)
 Safety - what safety standards does it meet?
 Helmets in the UK should meet European Safety Standards of EN1078.

 5.)
 Comfort - many helmets have foam linings so the head fits well and is comfortable.
 It's also worth checking how heavy the helmet is.
 Lighter helmets will be much more comfortable to wear.

 6.)
 Does it appeal to your child?
 A good idea to make sure your child will wear the helmet is to get them involved in choosing it.
 What style would they like?
 Younger kids may be attracted to gimmicky helmets where older kids will want something more grown up.
 If you are buying in a store, take them along so they can try some on and pick the one which is most comfortable.

 EPS foam - the interior of a helmet may contain EPS foam or an EPS shell.
 EPS refers to expanded polystyrene.